SenseNet/sensenet/docs/odata-rest-api.md

 According to the [OData protocol](http://www.odata.org/developers/protocols/uri-conventions#ExpandSystemQueryOption) the _$expand_ option indicates that related items should be represented inline in the response with full content instead of simple links.
 In our case, this means that any [Reference Field](reference-field.md) can be expanded to be able to get metadata of a content and one or more related content with a **single HTTP request**.

-The value provided in the _$expand_ option is a **comma separated list of navigational properties** (in sensenet ECM these are reference fields). _$expand_ option works with a collection and a single content request as well.
+The value provided in the _$expand_ option is a **comma separated list of navigational properties** (in sensenet these are reference fields). _$expand_ option works with a collection and a single content request as well.
 You may indicate that you want to expand **one or more fields** (e.g. `ModifiedBy` and `CreatedBy` at the same time).
 You may even expand fields of expanded content by providing a 'field name chain', separated by slashes (e.g. `CreatedBy/Manager`).

 Additionally, you may expand the following special fields as well: